Hulkling

-Emperor Hulkling (Dorrek VIII, also known as Theodore Rufus "Teddy" Kaplan-Altman) is a fictional superhero appearing in American comic books published by Marvel Comics.
-The character has been depicted as a member of the Young Avengers, a team of superheroes in the Marvel Universe.
-Hulkling's character is patterned on the Hulk, with shapeshifting abilities that go far beyond the ability to mimic the Hulk, and superhuman strength.
-He is known for his relationship with fellow Young Avenger Wiccan, notable for being one of the highest-profile gay relationships in comics.
+Hulkling is a superhero appearing in American comic books published by Marvel Comics.
+A member of the Young Avengers superhero team in the Marvel Universe, Hulkling's visual design is patterned on the Hulk.
+In addition to being superhumanly strong, he possesses shapeshifting abilities that go far beyond the ability to mimic the Hulk, which give him the power to fly.